bon-app-etit/reservation-service/README.md

 ## API routes

 ## restaurant-specific routes
-GET /restaurant:id - loads restaurant data using unique restaurant name as parameter POST /restaurant - adds new restaurantdata to database, should include data like restaurant name, reservation hours, number of tables, max reservation duration, max/min number of people for reservation, DOES IT EVEN HAVE A WAITLIST, allowed
+GET /restaurant:id - loads restaurant data using unique restaurant id as parameter POST /restaurant - adds new restaurantdata to database, should include data like restaurant name, reservation hours, number of tables, max reservation duration, max/min number of people for reservation, DOES IT EVEN HAVE A WAITLIST, allowed